warbe-maker/VBA-Message/README.md

 ```

 #### The full buttons flexibility
-For the full flexibility we take the encapsulated example from above and have 2 button rows each with 3 buttons and a 3rd with an Ok button.
-In any standard module copy above the first procedure:
+The following general purpose message function provides all what the alternative offers.
 ```
-Public Function Msg( _
-                    ByVal title As String, _
+Public Function Msg(ByVal title As String, _
                     ByRef message As tMessage, _
-           Optional ByVal buttons As Variant = vbOKOnly _ ) As Variant
+           Optional ByVal buttons As Variant = vbOKOnly, _ Optional ByVal returnindex As Boolean = False) As Variant

    With fMsg
       .ApplTitle = title